SharminSirajudeen/open-source-guide/README.md

 ---
-title: The Open Source Lie
+title: "The Open Source Lie: A Complete Guide for Solopreneurs and First-Time Founders"
 ---

 # The Plot